ehsanasgharzde/snake-game/README.md

 ## Requirements

 - Python 3.x
-- Tkinter (included in most Python installations)
+- Turtle library (included in most Python installations)

 ## Installation

 1. Clone the repository to your local machine.

 2. Run `main.py` to start the game.

 Enjoy the game!